nikefn/nikefn.github.io/_posts/2016-09-13-personalproject_Ntag.markdown

-Reflecting on the years 2015 to 2017 brings me back to a project close to my heart: the ‚Nachhaltigkeitstag’ (lit. translation *Sustainability Day*) at the University of Hohenheim.
+Reflecting back in time and specifically on the years 2015 to 2017 brings me back to a project close to my heart: the 'Nachhaltigkeitstag' (lit. translation *Sustainability Day*) at the University of Hohenheim.

 The University of Hohenheim resides in an castle built during the 17th century which was transformed into an agricultural academy after food shortages due to [The Year Without a Summer 1816](https://en.wikipedia.org/wiki/Year_Without_a_Summer).

-Inside the castle, several university chairs and the university administration are located, among those also [the Chair of Societal Transition and Agriculture](https://sta.uni-hohenheim.de/en) for which I was allowed to work for three years.
+Inside the castle, several university chairs and the university administration are located, among those also [the Chair of Societal Transition and Agriculture](https://sta.uni-hohenheim.de/en) where I had the privilege of working for three years.

 ![Food for Thought and Food for Lunch](assets/images/proj-personal/ntag/eating.jpg)Free Lunch and Food for Thought